 AGACNP students will complete courses in assessment, diagnosis, and treatment of adults and older adults.
 Students will be provided a strong background in pharmacology, diagnostic reasoning, and clinical decision making.
-Coursework focuses on the adult population but also emphasizes geriatric syndromes, health promotion in vulnerable adult and older adult populations, and the development of the AGACNP role.
+Coursework focuses on the adult and geriatric populations.
+The program emphasizes health promotion in vulnerable adult and older adult populations, and the development of the AGACNP role.

-Students may opt to enroll in the Masters of Nursing (MN), Doctor of Nursing Practice (DNP), or Post Master Certificate Option (PMCO) programs.
-The AGACNP MN track is a two year full time program.
-The program of study includes a combination of advanced practice core, AGACNP specialty courses, and MN core courses.
-The MN degree prepares a student for entry into practice as an AGACNP.
+Students may enroll in the Doctor of Nursing Practice (DNP) program.
 The AGACNP DNP program is a full time three year track.
 It includes a combination of advanced practice core, AGACNP specialty courses, and DNP core courses.
 The DNP degree prepares students for entry into practice as an AG ACNP and for advanced clinical, scholarship, and leadership roles.
-Either option offers a practice focused curriculum that will support the career trajectory for those pursuing clinical practice and leadership.
-Persons with a previous advanced practice degree can enroll in the PMCO track for eligibility to sit for the AGACNP board examination.
+This program offers a practice focused curriculum that will support the career trajectory for those pursuing clinical practice and leadership.

-Supervised clinical experiences (MN 640, DNP 1360, PMCO ~560 hours) will focus on the differing needs of complex chronic and high acuity patients across the entire adult age spectrum.
+Supervised clinical experiences will focus on the differing needs of complex chronic and high acuity patients across the entire adult age spectrum.
 Students will study alongside academic and affiliate faculty with expertise in a comprehensive breadth of acute care subspecialties.
-Students will be paired with faculty in a range of settings as they develop skills in acute care management, inter and intra-professional collaboration, leadership, quality improvement, evidence-based research, and health policy.
+Students will be paired with mentors in a range of settings as they develop skills in acute care management, inter and intraprofessional collaboration, leadership, quality improvement, evidence-based research, and health policy.
 Faculty advisors will assist with finding clinical preceptors that best meets each student's learning interests and needs.
 Clinical sites may include a variety of acute care and critical care settings including emergency departments, acute specialty services, and intensive care units.